stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

   He also advised Carter to disguise as a ghoul himself; shaving the beard he had allowed to grow (for ghouls have none), wallowing naked in the mould to get the correct surface, and loping in the usual slumping way, with his clothing carried in a bundle as if it were a choice morsel from a tomb.
-They would reach the city of the gugs&mdash;which is coterminous with the whole kingdom&mdash;through the proper burrows, emerging in a cemetery not far from the stair-containing Tower of Koth.
+They would reach the city of the gugs--which is coterminous with the whole kingdom--through the proper burrows, emerging in a cemetery not far from the stair-containing Tower of Koth.
 They must beware, however, of a large cave near the cemetery;
 for this is the mouth of the vaults of Zin, and the vindictive ghasts are always on watch there murderously for those denizens of the upper abyss who hunt and prey on them.
 The ghasts try